kindista/kindista/src/markdown/terms.md

     1.  **You Have Sole Responsibility When Interacting with Other Members.**
-        Kindista provides a platform for members to learn about one another, arrange the sharing of Resources, organize events and activities, and communicate with one another.
+        Kindista provides a platform for members to learn about one another, arrange the sharing of resources, organize events and activities, and communicate with one another.
         Kindista is not a party to, has no involvement or interest in, makes no representations or warranties as to, and has no